 In spite of everything you have heard of in national politics, in Oklahoma the teacher union cannot strike and cannot force the issue with the board in any way.
 Why would the board even negotiate?
 That is a reasonable question with an important answer.
 There are various ways of explaining it.
 Here is how I choose to explain it after watching it during a thirty-five year teaching career.
 Your opinion may vary.

 In Oklahoma, teacher pay has been historically low.
 While some schools do have a better local tax base that frees up some state aid money for salaries, many schools do not have much wiggle room on salary increases that are not funded by the state.
 They would, however, like to have good teachers that show up each day ready to teach and take care of their non-teaching duties in a professional manner while also doing a crackerjack job of teaching children.
 If they cannot attract the best by offering high salaries, it is a good idea to try to treat teachers well and have a good workplace environment.
-Negotiations can be a good way for teachers to communicate in direct way what they think they need.
+Negotiations can be a good way for teachers to communicate in direct way what they need.

 There are many examples.
 Here is one picked at random.
 Most school systems in the state have something called Duty Free Lunch.
 Students at lunch must be supervised by certified staff.
 (As I understand it this has more to do with case law and acceptable standards than it does the language of the law itself.)
 There has to be a principal or teacher in the lunch room with the children.
 With the Duty Free lunch teachers have some time to eat, return calls, and visit the restroom.
 Of course some teachers do all of those things as well as grading few papers or running copies of the next worksheet.
 At least it is their choice to actually do their work during their Duty Free Lunch break.
 Lest anyone get too excited, this is not a lunch hour.
 In many schools it is 20-25 minutes.
 Twenty five minutes to eat, use the restroom, run copies, call whomever, check email.
 It is a busy time.
 But it goes a long way to reduce stress.
 It is an important Negotiated Item.
 Duty-Free Lunch can be a hassle for administrators because they often have to mind the cafeteria if the teachers do not.
 Or they have to make a duty schedule for each week.